-RCTC graduates with an Associate in Science (A.S.) or transfer degree are prepared for an entry-level accounting position and can transfer to complete a bachelor's degree.
+RCTC graduates with an Associate in Science (AS) or transfer degree are prepared for an entry-level accounting position and can transfer to complete a bachelor's degree.
 A bachelor's degree can help prepare the individual to earn the designation of CPA or CMA.

-Depending on the program degree option selected, coursework may include payroll accounting, computerized accounting, spreadsheet applications, applied cost accounting, managerial accounting, integrated financial presentations and more.
+Depending on the program degree option selected, coursework may include payroll accounting, computerized accounting, spreadsheet applications, applied cost accounting, managerial accounting, and more.

-RCTC offers an Accounting Clerk diploma, an Accountant A.A.S. degree, and an Accounting A. S. degree.
-The program options range from a required 30 credits for the diploma to 60 credits for the A.A.S. or A. S. degrees.
+RCTC offers an Accounting Clerk diploma and an Accounting AS degree.
+The program options range from a required 30 credits for the diploma to 60 credits for the AS degree.